CTS-2301 (Unix/Linux Administration I) Project #6

 For this project you are to disable some services (enabled by default during the installation) and to enable the following services on your classroom computer:

 There are two types of servers, stand-alone servers such as web, database, and mail servers, and on-demand servers such as telnet.
-The difference between these two types of services is that a stand-alone server is always on once enabled.
+The difference between these two types of services is that a stand-alone server is “always on” once enabled.
 This makes for much faster responses to web page or database requests, since it takes these servers several seconds to start up each time.
-A program (client or server) that is always on is called a daemon (pronounced either as DAY-mən or DEE-mən), after the Greek term for a person's attendant spirit.
-(A demon would be an evil spirit.)
+Some service take so long to start, that at boot time a number of server instances (processes or threads) are created in advance, so they are ready to go as soon as requests arrive.

 Make sure you keep an accurate system journal of any and all changes you make to your system!
 You will need to turn this in, along with the answers to the questions asked below.

-However other security sub-systems may block access that you will need to manage or turn off.
-These include TCP Wrappers, SELinux, and possibly PAM.
+However, other security sub-systems may block access that you will need to manage or turn off.
+These include TCP Wrappers, SE Linux, and possibly PAM.

 Requirements: